-Quickstart for generating an app in PowerApps from SharePoint
+Generate a canvas app in PowerApps from a SharePoint list

 Sign in to PowerApps.

-Under Make apps like these, hover over Start from data, and then select Make this app.
+Under Make your own app, hover over Start from data, and then select Make this app.

 On the SharePoint tile, select Phone layout.